nodejs/wiki-archive/Optimizing-_unrefActive.md

 server.listen(4242);
 ```
-When stress-testing this server with the following wrk benchmark (note the use of 5000 connections instead of 1000 so that wrk can put a lot of stress on the server despite all requests timing out):
+When stress-testing this server with the following wrk benchmark:
 ```
 wrk -t12 -c5000 -d30s http://127.0.0.1:4242/
 ```

+Note the use of 5000 connections instead of 1000 so that wrk can put a lot of stress on the server despite all requests timing out.
+Using 1000 simultaneous connections wouldn't highlight the issue.
+Using more simultaneous connections stresses the issue even more, as more timers are added and removed over the same period of time.

-we can see that `unrefTimeout` is one of the top contributors of v8's profile:
+We can see that `unrefTimeout` is one of the top contributors of v8's profile:
 ```
 [Bottom up (heavy) profile]:
   Note: percentage shows a share of a particular caller in the total